 Axis ($3500.00): Axis are originally from India and through Nepal, Bhutan, Bangladesh, and Sri Lanka.
 The Axis coat is pinkish fawn, marked with white spots, and its under parts are also white.
 Its antlers, which it sheds annually, are usually three-pronged and curve in a lyre shape and may extend to 75 cm (2.5 ft).

-Aoudad ($3500.00): A very agile climber and jumper, and stays in rocky terrain, resting in shade suring the heat of the day.
+Aoudad ($3500.00, $4500.00 if over 32"): A very agile climber and jumper, and stays in rocky terrain, resting in shade suring the heat of the day.
 It grazes and browses.
 Also called Barbary sheep.
 It has thick horns that curve in a semi circle over the back up to 22” long in a male and 16” in female and thinner.

 Black Buck ($3000.00): The black buck antelope is one of the most popular exotic game animals for hunting in the US.
 This is the antelope that inhabits the open plains of India, Pakistan, and Nepal.
 The male has a black back, white underbelly, and spiral horns.
 Free range and high fence.